 Left unprotected by beneficial bacteria, yeast and pathogenic bacteria can flourish.
 If you’re following the other tips and still feeling bloating or pain, ask a naturopathic doctor to test you for Candida and SIBO (Small Intestine Bacterial Overgrowth).

 There are many herbal alternative to treating these.
-First eliminate the pathogen using this wonderful product (no substitutes from other companies please) and/or #4 FungDX, then add great probiotics to restore the environment.
+First eliminate the pathogen using this wonderful product and/or #4 FungDX, then add great probiotics to restore the environment.
 I sell this probiotic online and also like this one.
 Living sauerkraut and other raw fermented foods supply good microbes too.
 If you need digestive enzymes, I like this one.
 It has multiple herbs and nutrients to heal the intestine too.

 TIP: Check for yeast or bacterial overgrowth